 What is Sovereign Risk?

-Sovereign risk is a country’s probability of meeting a debt obligation in its present economic status.
+Sovereign risk is a country’s probability of missing a debt obligation in its present economic status.
 Sovereign risks come in many forms and pose a considerable challenge to the banking system and a country’s financial stability in general.

 Strong central banks will impose foreign exchange regulations to reduce the value of a foreign exchange contract, thus minimizing the risk of default.
 Some key factors that influence a country’s sovereign risk include natural disasters, political instability, and refusal to comply with the previous payment agreement.